 Power Pins There are four power pins viz. one VIN pin & three 3.3V pins.
 The VIN pin can be used to directly supply the ESP8266 and its peripherals, if you have a regulated 5V voltage source.
 The 3.3V pins are the output of an on-board voltage regulator.
 These pins can be used to supply power to external components.

+GND is a ground pin of ESP8266 NodeMCU development board.

+I2C Pins are used to hook up all sorts of I2C sensors and peripherals in your project.
+Both I2C Master and I2C Slave are supported.
+I2C interface functionality can be realized programmatically, and the clock frequency is 100 kHz at a maximum.
+It should be noted that I2C clock frequency should be higher than the slowest clock frequency of the slave device.